SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Background

 \subsection{DNNs Watermarking}

 Considering the cost of training deep neural networks (DNNs), DNNs watermarking algorithms have received wide attention as it is an effective method to protect the copyright of the DNNs.
-Watermark is a traditional concept for media such as audio, video, etc., and it has been extended to protect the intellectual property of deep learning models recently~\cite{UNSS17,MPT17,RCK18,ABCPK18,JCCP21}.
+Watermarking is a traditional concept for media such as audio and video, and it has been extended to protect the intellectual property of machine learning models recently~\cite{UNSS17,MPT17,RCK18,ABCPK18,JCCP21}.
 Concretely, the watermarking procedure can be divided into two steps, i.e., injection and verification.
 In the injection step, the model owner injects a watermark and a pre-defined behavior into the model in the training process.
 The watermark is usually secret, such as a trigger that is only known to the model owner~\cite{LHZG19}.
 In the verification step, the ownership of a suspect model can be claimed if the watermarked encoder has the pre-defined behavior when the input samples contain the trigger.

 So far, the watermarking algorithms mainly focus on the classifiers in a specific task.
-However, how to design a watermarking algorithms to SSL pre-trained encoders that can fit for various downstream tasks remains largely unexplored.
+However, how to design a watermarking algorithm for SSL pre-trained encoders that can fit various downstream tasks remains largely unexplored.